What is Explainable Artificial Intelligence (XAI) and why is it so important?

 These artificial intelligence algorithms use metadata and study user behavior patterns.
 But how do these recommendations work?
 In reality, it is quite difficult to know how this artificial intelligence works, most companies use internal processes and algorithms that are never published, these same intangible assets being very important for these companies.

 But, is it really a topic of interest to know how those recommendations are obtained?

-It is quite likely that the ordinary user does not pay attention to the operation of artificial intelligence, but there are many algorithms that make decisions in our day to day that we are not aware of and have important effects on our lives.
-In the banking sector, companies like BBVA have AI algorithms that calculate whether a client will be able to afford a mortgage or other types of loans.
+It is quite likely that the ordinary user does not pay attention to the operation of artificial intelligence.
+Even so, there are many algorithms that make decisions in our day to day that we are not aware of.
+In fact, AI has an important effect in our life.
+We can see this clearly In the banking sector.
+Companies like BBVA have AI algorithms that calculate whether a client will be able to afford a mortgage or other types of loans.

 For this reason, it is important to understand how AI works in order to understand the decisions they make, and even more importantly, the reasons why they make them.

 AI models and machine learning

 Traditional algorithms depended on who determined how the different variables interact and, therefore, make decisions about the variables that return a result based on the programming that a person has done.
 When an algorithm is designed in this way, it is possible that the algorithm is biased, simply by human error.